 A year later, they provided the look of Amtrak’s nationwide National Railway Day and more overseas print commissions followed.
 On the web, the emoticons in Google Hangouts are IC4 designed.
 You can even pick up an IC4 Burton snowboard for your kids.

-I am visiting IC4 headquarters just south of Hiroshima’s Peace Boulevard, to talk about their most ambitious project so far, Kamigaki’s gorgeous picture book, Pierre The Maze Detective.
+I am visiting IC4 headquarters just south of Hiroshima’s Peace Boulevard, to talk about their most ambitious project so far, a gorgeous picture book, Pierre The Maze Detective, conjured up from the mind of Hiro Kamigaki.
 Published in Japan in 2014, the book has been translated into 17 languages and made its international debut in September 2015.
 Described by one parent in The Guardian as “Where’s Wally’s posh cousin”, Pierre is now finding his way onto bookshelves and into the hearts of children (and adults) around the world.
 6 weeks after its overseas publication it had already sold 75,000 copies, with the lucrative Christmas gift-buying season still ahead.

 For those who haven’t kept up with the news from Opera City, criminal mastermind Mr X has stolen the Maze Stone which has the power to turn the whole city into a maze.
 Pierre the Maze Detective, a kind of young, gallic Sherlock Holmes, aided by his friend Carmen, pursues Mr X across 15 beautifully drawn double page cityscapes.
 Readers make their way through the mazes, picking up clues and completing challenges along the way.
 Children love it, but it is a book that appeals to the whole family, in much the same way as a board game might.
 Enjoying the book with my own kids, I found it quite addictive and, at times, challenging.